-- Allows me access to sites that are blocked in certain countries.
+- Gives me access to sites that are blocked in certain countries such as Netflix.

 Here’s what this post covers.
 If you already know that you want to set up a VPN, skip to the fourth link below.
 If you’re not sure that it’s important and whether you need it, read through the first three sections as well.
 While the issue above is important, this post will emphasize the value of a VPN when traveling.

 - Why I Use a VPN as I Travel